 Currently, the excise duty on petrol is Rs.17.98 per litre, while the Value Added Tax (VAT) levied on petrol amounts to Rs.14.98 per litre.
 The overall rate charged to dealers amounts to Rs.32.96 per litre.
 As for diesel, the central government charges Rs.13.83 per litre as excise duty and Rs.9.47 per litre as VAT, while the price charged to dealers is Rs.23.30 per litre.
 In has been a practise in the past to cut excise duty on petrol and diesel whenever crude oil prices increases; however, since 2014, the government has been increase duties leading to an increase in revenue for the central government.

 Petrol is an essential commodity in our day-to-day life.
 We use it mainly for the purpose of transportation.
 The price, which is charged at petrol pumps, is the retail price of petrol for consumers.
 Have you ever questioned yourself that how petrol rates in India are computed?
 Which are the influencers of the cost of petrol?
 Whether or not petrol has been covered under the regime of GST?
 These are very important questions from the stance of petrol users someone like you.
 Let’s get into the discussion.

-Daily Revision of Petrol and Diesel Prices in India (Dynamic Fuel Pricing)
+Daily Revision of Petrol and Petrol Price in India (Dynamic Fuel Pricing)

 Under this system, fuel rates are revised on a daily basis considering global crude oil rates and the rate of currency conversion.
 The system is in practice across 58,000 petrol bunks in India.
 The system brings transparency and addresses complexities involved in the previous fortnightly-based revision.
 It lets fuel users pay market-determined prices despite the impact.

-Petrol and diesel rates are revised at 06:00 a.m. every day.
+Petrol and petrol rates are revised at 06:00 a.m. every day.